Stellar Logo

 • Now open Command Prompt as administrator.

-• Execute following mklink command:
+• Execute the following mklink command:

 mklink “C:\Users\user\AppData\Local\Microsoft\Outlook\abc@xyz.com.ost” “E:\MyOSTDataFile\abc@xyz.com.ost”